by Jax Bath

-On the 5th of July, I arrived in the sleepy town of Nature’s Valley, excited to begin a 6 month conservation internship with the trust.
-My first interaction with NVT was back in March of 2019, where I was lucky enough to attend a marine evening dedicated to the work that the team was doing with their #ShareTheShores project.
+On the 5th of July, I arrived in the sleepy town of Nature’s Valley, excited to begin a 6-month conservation internship with the trust.
+My first interaction with NVT was back in March of 2019 when I was lucky enough to attend a marine evening dedicated to the work that the team was doing with their #ShareTheShores project.
 This was one of the most inspiring presentations I have ever attended.
-I loved the team’s approach to conservation and how they found ways to work with the local communities to the benefit of the wildlife.
+I loved the team’s approach to conservation and how they found ways to work with the local communities to benefit the wildlife.

 It was a lovely first day, writing about the things that I do know and asking Kellyn and Brittany a million questions about the projects and daily workings of the trust.
 One thing that was apparent from day one is that for a small team, these passionate conservationists do a lot of good work covering many topics within the sector.

-Day two saw us conducting some field work, heading out for a Coordinated Waterbird Count, otherwise known as a CWAC.
+Day two saw us conducting some fieldwork, heading out for a Coordinated Waterbird Count, otherwise known as a CWAC.
 We spent a lovely couple of hours on the Groot River estuary, recording the number of birds that were spotted as well as all the different species.
-Some of the highlights of this count included 2 different species of Kingfisher as well as a couple of Yellow-Billed Ducks.
+Some of the highlights of this count included 2 different species of Kingfisher and a couple of Yellow-Billed Ducks.

-Our last bit of field work for the week was a flower walk along the beautiful Kalander Kloof Hiking Trail, where we spotted several species of fynbos in flower.
-Kellyn is a fynbos wiz, imparting so much knowledge all throughout our time along the trail.
-After an eventful and fun filled first week, I cannot wait for the next 6 months to come.
+Our last bit of fieldwork for the week was a flower walk along the beautiful Kalander Kloof Hiking Trail, where we spotted several species of fynbos in flower.
+Kellyn is a fynbos wiz, imparting so much knowledge throughout our time along the trail.
+After an eventful and fun-filled first week, I cannot wait for the next 6 months to come.